500th SS Parachute Battalion: Operation Rösselsprung

 The 500th was led by Hauptsturmführer Kurt Rybka during its daring but unsuccessful parachute and glider-borne assault on Tito's headquarters outside Drvar on 25 May 1944.
 The raid was called Operation Rösselsprung (Knight's move).
 Two companies were dropped directly on Tito's supposed headquarters location while the other two were landed by DFS 230 glider.

 The first wave of paratroopers, following a heavy bombardment by the Luftwaffe, landed in between the area of the cave, (Tito's hideout) and the town of Drvar on open ground and many were gunned down by members of the Tito Escort Battalion, a company numbering fewer than 100 soldiers.
 The second wave of paratroopers missed their target altogether and landed a few miles outside the town.
 Tito was long gone when the paratroopers captured the cave.
-Next to the cave's exit, there was a path leading to a railroad where Tito boarded a train that took him to safety.
 Tito had been forewarned and evaded capture while the numerically superior Yugoslav Partisans drove off the SS paratroopers.
 Over 800 of the 1,000 personnel who participated in the operation were killed or wounded.

 The survivors were at first sent to Petrovac then Ljubljana, where they remained until the end of June.
 They were then transferred to Gotenhafen (Gdynia), West Prussia to take part in the planned occupation of the Finnish-controlled Åland Islands in the Baltic Sea, but this was cancelled.
 They were then sent to join III.
 SS-Panzerkorps at Narva, but were ordered to be flown to Kaunas, Lithuania on 9 July.
 There they formed a kampfgruppe with I./Panzerregiment GD to relieve the trapped German forces at Vilnius.
 Subsequently, they often acted as 3rd Panzer Army's 'fire brigade' in its defense of the Baltic States.
 By 20 August 1944, they were down to a strength of 90 men, but remained in combat for the next several months as the Germans were desperate for any and all combat troops to stave off the Soviet offensives.

 The paras were finally relieved in late October and flown to Deutsch-Wagram, Austria where they were incorporated into/ renumbered the SS-Fallschirmjägerbataillon 600 after a week's rest.